 Creamy Recipe for Italian Wedding Soup

-Italian Wedding Soup can also be made tantalizingly creamy by adding flour and half and half with cornstarch in place of all chicken broth.
+Italian Wedding Soup can also be made more creamy by adding flour and half-and-half, using cornstarch in place of all the chicken broth.

 How to serve Classic Italian Wedding Soup